dla

 Embedded into the city form rather than a statement of detached individuality.

-In mediating between existing buildings we have recognised that existing contextual characteristics vary to the north and south of the site.
-The geology of Leeds provided clues to help inform our choice of materials and construction methodology.
-To the north, the Conservation Area is typified by load-bearing dense red brickwork, terracotta and faience produced from the shale’s and clays of the coal measures to the south of the city centre.
-By contrast, magnesium limestone drift sheets to the north are of a softer tone.
-These contrasting characteristics have led to a strategy that defines the streetscapes along Wellington Street and Whitehall Road as “exoskeletons” that are materially responsive to their respective context.
+In mediating between existing buildings, we recognised distinct contextual differences to the north and south of the site.
+Leeds’ geology helped inform both material and construction choices: to the north, the Conservation Area features dense red brickwork, terracotta and faience, shaped by the city’s southern clay and shale deposits; while to the north, magnesium limestone gives a lighter, softer tone.
+These contrasts inspired a strategy that defines Wellington Street and Whitehall Road as “exoskeletons” – façades materially responsive to their context.

 04 Climate Leadership